 If there is any inconsistency between information in or incorporated by reference into the accompanying base shelf prospectus and information in or incorporated by reference into this prospectus supplement, you should rely only on the information contained in or incorporated by reference into this prospectus supplement.
-This prospectus supplement, the accompanying base shelf prospectus and the documents incorporated into each by reference include important information about us, the common stock being offered and other information you should know before investing.
-Before you invest in our common stock, you should read this prospectus supplement and the accompanying base shelf prospectus together with the additional information described in the sections titled "Where You Can Find More Information" and "Incorporation by Reference."
+This prospectus supplement, the accompanying base shelf prospectus and the documents incorporated into each by reference provides you with a general description of our common stock that may be issued.
+Before you invest in our securities, you should read this prospectus supplement and the accompanying base shelf prospectus together with the additional information described in the sections titled "Where You Can Find More Information" and "Incorporation by Reference."

-Neither we nor Cantor have authorized anyone to provide any information or to make any representations other than those contained in this prospectus supplement and the accompanying base shelf prospectus, the documents incorporated by reference herein or therein or in any free writing prospectuses prepared by us or on our behalf or to which we have referred you.
+We have not authorized anyone to provide you with information that is different from that contained, or incorporated by reference, in this prospectus supplement, the accompanying base shelf prospectus, any applicable prospectus supplement or in any related free writing prospectus.
 We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-We are not, and Cantor is not, making an offer to sell these securities in any jurisdiction where the offer or sale thereof is not permitted.
-You should assume that the information appearing in this prospectus supplement, the accompanying base shelf prospectus and the documents incorporated into each by reference is accurate only as of the respective dates of the applicable documents.
-Our business, financial condition, results of operations and prospects may have changed since those dates.
+We are not making an offer to sell these securities in any jurisdiction where the offer or sale thereof is not permitted.
+You should assume that the information appearing in this prospectus supplement, the accompanying base shelf prospectus and the documents incorporated into each by reference and any related free writing prospectus is accurate only as of the respective dates of the applicable documents.
+Our business, financial condition, results of operations and prospects may have changed materially since those dates.